-- Description The operation OBfactory() returns a reference to the object group factory in the Naming Service.
+Description The operation OBfactory() returns a reference to the object group factory in the Naming Service.
 Before using the returned object, narrow it to type LoadBalancing::ObjectGroupFactory.
-You can then use this object to create new object groups and to find existing groups, as described in Chapter 3 (C++) or Chapter 5 (Java). - Return Value Returns a reference to the object group factory.
-To use this object reference, first narrow it to type LoadBalancing::ObjectGroupFactory. - Notes OrbixNames specific. - See Also LoadBalancing LoadBalancing::ObjectGroup LoadBalancing::ObjectGroupFactory
+You can then use this object to create new object groups and to find existing groups, as described in the chapters "Load Balancing with OrbixNames Using C++" or "Load Balancing with OrbixNames reference, first narrow it to type LoadBalancing::ObjectGroupFactory.